 Most small businesses that aren't self-financed or financed by family and/or friends are financed through small business loans.

-Small business loans can be a particularly attractive small business financing option for financing a new business because the federal government sponsors programs that make funding start-up businesses a priority.
-You'll find details on (and links to) programs such as the Canada Small Business Loans Financing Program, the Business Development Bank of Canada's Start-up Financing and the Canadian Youth Business Foundation Loans Program in this site's Small Business Loans section.
+Small business loans can be a particularly attractive small business financing option for financing a new business because the federal government sponsors programs that make funding start-up businesses a priority such as the Canada Small Business Financing Program.
+Learn about this and other possible loan sources in Where to Get Small Business Loans in Canada.